ChurchTrac Logo

 Lyrics and Chords

-Each song card in your Song Library will display a snippet of the song's lyrics (this makes it easier to search your library for songs).
-You can easily add lyrics to a song in your library.
-Optionally, you can also add chords to your lyrics, and transpose those chords for your musicians.
-ChurchTrac now also supports the ChordPro format.
+Each song card in your Song Library will display a snippet of the song's lyrics (making it easier to search your library).
+You can add chords, lyrics, and transpose those chords for your musicians.
+ChurchTrac also supports the ChordPro format.

 Adding Lyrics